nesono/infrastructure/README.md

 ### Copy the Mail data

 First rsync of the old mails to the new instance.
+In my example, that was as follows.

 ```bash
 rsync -avz --delete blue:/usr/jails/mail.example.com/var/spool/postfix/virtual/ /svc/volumes/mail